When it’s their child’s birthday, of course I wish parents “Happy Birthday!” Then I always add, “And Happy Birth Day, too.” Why?

 There are the grandmothers, almost 78 and 80 years old, who, when asked, can still recall their births of many decades ago, each with searing clarity and emotion.

-From long journeys though fertility treatments, recurrent losses or adoptions to quick or unexpected conceptions, as well as pregnancy, delivery and postpartum that looked entirely or not at all as imagined or planned, each mother, parent and family has a beginning: an origin or birth story (it includes the children they did not have, too).
+From long journeys though fertility treatments, recurrent losses or adoptions to quick conceptions and unexpected arrivals, each mother, parent and family has a beginning or birth story to tell (it includes the children they did not have, too).

 Their stories are about being shaped, stretched, surprised, humbled, scared, proud, sad, delighted, and everything in between.